DSDEV27001/GFWeatherPipeline/readme.md

 - What was the temperature on that day?
 - In which region was the hottest day?

-(3) Exceptions written to the file in the project route error.log
+(3) Exceptions written to the file in the project root error.log

-(4) [Optional] Reverse geo-coding information for Forecast site Locations
+(4) [Optional] Reverse geo-coding information for forecast site Locations

 ### **Assumptions**